 The course represents a set of concepts and tools for thinking through complex system-wide problems that challenge government managers' ability to design and manage cross-agency and intergovernmental policies and programs.
 Students will learn to diagnose and solve complex system-level problems by applying systems thinking and strategic planning tools to case examples.
 Prerequisite(s): permission of instructor.

-R PAD 435 Fundamentals of Securities Law (3)
+R PAD 435 Law in Financial Market Regulation (3)

-R PAD 436 Regulation of Financial Markets (3)
+R PAD 436 Technology in Financial Market Regulation (3)

 R PAD 437 Broker-Dealer Accounting, Regulation, and Auditing (3)

 This course is designed to enable students to understand the theory and practice of broker-dealer regulation and regulatory auditing in the securities industry.
 Nomenclature used in the securities industry is unique and the course examines accounting standards that apply to securities firms.
 It teaches students how to read financial statements of broker-dealers and understand stock brokerage accounting.
 The course also will help students understand how to audit the validity of the numbers included in broker-dealer financial reports, focusing primarily on the income statement and balance sheet and including the verification of customer assets.
 Prerequisite(s): B ACC 211.

 R PAD 480 Adaptive Military Leadership I (2)